fazifs/simple-gitops/README.md

 # ArgoCD Application Sets
-You can read more about argocd application sets [here] (https://cloud.redhat.com/blog/getting-started-with-applicationsets 'here')
+You can read more about argocd application sets [here](https://cloud.redhat.com/blog/getting-started-with-applicationsets)

 ## What does this do